TheoHanon/NMF/README.md

 ## Description

 This project contains all the code used to write the report of the Homework assigment.
-The simulation are conducted in `C` code, while all the post processing task are done with `Python`.
+The simulation are conducted in `C` code, while all the post processing tasks are done with `Python`.

 ## Directory Structure